The Program

 What if I become ill or have an emergency on the day of the test?

-Call the JATC immediately if you are still interested, but will not be present at the aptitude test session.
-Upon review of your situation and application, you will either be rescheduled by the JATC for the next available test session or will have to reapply.
+Call the JATC immediately if you will not be present for your scheduled aptitude test session.
+Upon review of your situation and application, you will either be rescheduled by the JATC for the next available test session or you will need to reapply.
 Please note that your test date can only be rescheduled once; if you cannot attend your rescheduled test date, you would need to reapply with the JATC.

 What should I bring the day of the test?